bwbaugh/infertweet/README.md

 We have added a very simple web interface that allows users to query the system.
 Lots of upcoming features are planned for the web interface.

+**Known Bug:** If installing the package through `pip` or `setup.py` then the web interface files under `web/static` and `web/templates` are not copied along with the installation.
+Therefore, either copy these files manually or run from the source directory.

 ### RESTful JSON API

 #### GET sentiment/classify